-Fall webworm damage was seen across the state (left); close up of larva (right).
+Fall webworm damage was seen across the state; close up of larva.
 Photo: FPR staff

-Forest Tent Caterpillar (Malacosoma disstria) defoliation was not observed this year.
+Forest Tent Caterpillar defoliation was not observed this year.
 The number of moths caught in pheromone traps confirm that the outbreak that started in 2016 has ended.

-Gypsy Moth (Lymantria dispar) reports were received throughout the state in June and July, although no defoliation was reported or observed.
-The increase in their numbers is likely due to a drier than normal spring, where Entomophaga maimaiga, a fungus which kills gypsy moth caterpillars, was less effective than is typical.
+Gypsy Moth (Limantria dispar) many reports of gypsy moth caterpillars were received throughout the state in June and July, although no defoliation was reported or observed.
+The increase in their numbers is likely due to a drier than normal spring, where Entomophaga maimaiga was less effective than is typical.
 This resulted in similarly numerous reports of gypsy moth egg masses in late summer and fall.
-Indeed, from our long-term gypsy moth monitoring plots we documented the highest number of egg masses in recent memory.
-Based on these data, some level of defoliation can be expected in 2021 through areas of the Champlain Valley.
+Indeed, from our long-term gypsy moth monitoring plots wedocumented the highest number of egg masses in recent memory.
+Based on these data, some level of defoliation can be expected in 2021 through areas of the Champlain valley.
 The severity of defoliation will likely be influenced by spring moisture levels and the success of fungal and viral pathogens on the caterpillars.